-Treats severe, ongoing pain that cannot be controlled with other medicines.
+Treats moderate to severe chronic pain.
 This medicine is a narcotic pain reliever.

 There may be other brand names for this medicine.